-My four children range in age from 2 to 11 years old, and of all the activities available to them outside of school, I consider their time with tools to be the most important because it has made a big difference in their lives.
-And I’m not saying this just because I’m a tool freak, either.
+My five “kids” now range in age from 31 to 13 years old as of this writing, and of all the activities I made available to them outside of school, I consider their time with tools to be the most important because it has made a big difference in their lives.
+And I’m not saying this just because I’m a tool guy, either.
 It’s all about balance.
-In a world where kids’ lives become so full of orchestrated, preplanned activities (or unorchestrated, unsupervised screen time) it’s good to reserve a few time slots for creative opportunities where children can get excited about their own ideas, figure out how to make them happen on a practical level, and bring that vision to reality under their own steam in a non-digital way.
+In a world where kids’ lives become so full of orchestrated, preplanned activities (or unorchestrated, unsupervised screen time) it’s good to reserve time slots for creative opportunities where children can get excited about their own ideas, figure out how to make them happen on a practical level, and bring that vision to reality under their own steam in a non-digital way.
 This isn’t about training for a trade, though the start you make now may lead your kids in that direction.
 That’s great if it happens, but it’s not the main goal.
 Give a kid a toolbox, fill it with real, durable tools, and watch them take one step closer to becoming a more confident, capable human being.
 The little guy below is one example.
 That’s our Joseph, introduced to hands-on tools, and now working towards being a construction project manager in Austin, Texas.
 “None of the young people who started with me know anything at all about tools and it shows”, Joseph mentioned to me recently on a video call.
 “I’m way ahead of them all because of the things I built growing up.”

-Sidebar: Getting Started
+Getting Started With Kids

 Since teaching the value of organization is one of the most important workshop lessons, always start your kids’ education with a toolbox.
 All-metal models are worth buying, as are plastic ones with metal hinge pins and clasps.
 Avoid inexpensive plastic boxes, especially the ones with pinless hinges that are simply flexible pieces of plastic.
 These are destined to fail and they do, devastating the hearts of little owners in the process.
 How would you feel if the door of your brand new car broke off in the driveway?
 That’s the equivalent of toolbox lid failure in the eyes of a kid.
 Remember, you’re building confidence as well as the start of a lifelong tool collection.
 Only buy items capable of proving that durability is real.

 As for tools, you’ll need two kinds: those that kids can have and use right away without help, and those that they technically own but only get to use with your help.
-Unrestricted tools include a small hammer (5 oz. is good for smaller children; .
-8 oz for kids over 7 years old) and some screwdrivers.
+Unrestricted tools include a small hammer (5 oz. is good for smaller children; 8 oz for kids over 7 years old) and some screwdrivers.
 Square-tipped Robertson drivers are best since they’re easiest to keep engaged in screw heads.
 Get the kind with the easy-to-grab, rubber grips.
 Stubby-handled models are best for children under 5 years old.
 Don’t bother with slot or Phillips screwdrivers until your kids have a real need for them.
 These tip designs demand more skill to use, with no corresponding benefit as far as a teaching tool.
 Add some stout carpenter’s pencils, an adjustable wrench and a few small spring clamps to the collection as gift-giving occasions arise.
 Safety glasses and ear muffs (available in child sizes) should be added to the tool collection before any need for them actually arises.
 Make health and safety a visible part of the discipline of manual labour.

 Restricted tools include a small Japanese hand saw (get some plastic guards to protect the teeth), a utility knife with retractable blade (the kind that takes 3/4-inch wide blades is best in my book) and a 12-foot tape measure.
 The sharp edges of any metal tape measure can cause cuts if it’s retracted against skin.
 Keep this tool in the restricted class until kids become experienced 8 or 9 year old apprentices.
 One of the best tools you can get for children to shape wood with is a spokeshave.
 It allows ribbons of wood to be removed from a chunk of lumber in a satisfying way, yet the blade is almost completely enclosed.

 Workshop supplies are at least as important as tools, and the popular ones at our house include three kinds of tape (electrical, masking and duct); carpenter’s glue; 5 minute epoxy (for kids older than 10); 2 inch finishing nails; assorted lengths of #10 Robertson wood screws; and lengths of dowel (1/4-inch to 1-inch in diameter).
 If you don’t have your own workshop that generates wood scraps, consider buying a bundle of cedar shingles.
-They’re soft, thin and can be used by kids for small buildings, decorative plaques, boxes and countless other things.
+They’re soft, thin and can be used by kids for making small buildings, decorative plaques, boxes and countless other things.